All Semester II bachelor and master psychology courses and examinations (2020-2021) will be offered in an on-line format.

-Have a good understanding of the general framework of regression models;
+Have a good understanding of the framework of regression models

 Mode of instruction

-We will meet once a week for 4 hours to discuss about one or two chapters from the book and the exercises.
-The meetings will be guided by the questions that students hand in.
+We will meet twice a week for 2 hours to discuss about a chapter from the book and the corresponding assignments from the workbook.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.

 Fox, J. (2016). *Applied regression analysis & generalized linear models (Third Edition). *Sage publications.